 - Here’s a sneak peek at the renovations going on at our Florida house, after we learned that ALLLL of the drywall on the first floor had to be replaced.
 Fun!

-- We’ll definitely be sharing a lot more pictures in a week or two when the house is more secure, but here’s a look at the current state of our home’s only existing bathroom (we’ll be adding a master once we move in – but for now, this is all we have).
+- We’ll definitely be sharing a lot more pictures in a week or two when the house is more secure, but here’s a look at the current state of our home’s only existing bathroom (we’ll be adding an en-suite bathroom once we move in – but for now, this is all we have).
 We originally planned to keep the existing tub/shower combo, but discovering a leak behind the wall made it time to redo that room more fully.
 At least when we move in it should be as good as new (and not leaking anymore!).

 - If you missed the original story about how our plumbing curse followed us to Florida, it’s at the start of Episode #168.